 A free-ranging bird will find its own forage, especially in warmer months.
 During winter, and for flocks without yard access, you’ll want to provide nutritional chicken feed.
 With scientifically proven options like Nature’s Best Organic Feeds®, you can make sure all of your chickens’ basic needs are met.
 Once you set your flock up for success, you can use healthy, whole foods to supplement their diet.

 Some food and drink items clearly don’t belong in the chicken coop, such as alcohol, chocolate and caffeine.
 Foods that aren’t good for humans are usually poor choices for chickens, so keep your birds away from processed foods.
 These items are loaded with sugar and salt, leading to obesity and electrolyte imbalances.
 Too much salt can cause heart failure.
 Mold can also be deadly, so chickens should never be given spoiled food.
-If you wouldn’t eat it, your birds shouldn’t either.
+A good rule to follow for what can’t chickens eat is if you wouldn’t eat it, your birds shouldn’t either.

 Leafy vegetation can also pose a danger.
 Tomatoes, peppers and potatoes are members of the nightshade family, so their leaves are toxic to many animals.
 Raw, green potatoes can carry this toxin in their skins, so while the flesh is safe, chickens shouldn’t be fed peelings.